 The source system notifies the priority information to the target system in order for the RNC/BSS to allocate network resources with priority in case of congestion situation.

+The MSC Server shall be able to derive the IMS priority to be used for the access transfer from the information priority information provided from MME.
+The transfer request to IMS from MSC should have the same priority as the original session over IMS.

 6 Key Issues for MPS